WhiteCoatAcademy/clindesk.org/README.md

 ## Pushing to Production
 Finally, after you've seen your changes in staging, and they seem to be working, you should push into production!

 Production code comes from the "prod" branch of the repository.
-You need to switch to this branch and copy over your changes:
+You need to switch to this branch, copy over your changes, then swith back, and push everything.

-1. `git checkout prod`
-2. `git merge -Xtheirs master`
-3. `git push`
-4. And be sure to get back on the master branch with `git checkout master`
+1. Make sure you're updated to the latest code: `git pull`
+2. Run this: `git checkout prod ; git merge -Xtheirs master ; git checkout master ; git push`